kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(2\) *Approach azimuth proportional coverage limit* shall represent the limit of the sector in which proportional approach azimuth guidance is transmitted.

 \(3\) *Clearance signal type* shall represent the type of clearance when used.
-Pulse clearance is that which is in accordance with §171.311 (i) (2) (iv).
+Pulse clearance is that which is in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]] (i) (2) (iv).
 Scanning Beam (SB) clearance indicates that the proportional guidance sector is limited by the proportional coverage limits set in basic data.

 ![eCFR graphic ec15se91.013.gif](https://www.ecfr.gov/graphics/ec15se91.013.gif)